Check out these great references as well:

 How cool is that??
 We can quickly see the MAC addresses involved (they should match systems I am expecting to send these packets, else I have an intruder).

 There is so much more you can do with T-Shark using this type of capture filter procedure.
-Keep in mind this is Berkeley Packet Filter (BPF) syntax and
+Keep in mind this is Berkeley Packet Filter (BPF) syntax and a good reference for the syntax can be found here.

 To see some of our other T-Shark articles – look here.